marsbos/koh/README.md

 When you render a list with k.for, Koh creates a Map between your objects and your DOM nodes.
 When you sort the data, Koh doesn't re-render; it physically moves the DOM nodes.
 The internal state (like focus or scroll position) is preserved because the element is never destroyed.

 ### 2. "It Can't Be Otherwise" Reactivity
 Computeds in Koh are deterministic.
 If your formula accesses a property, it is subscribed.
 Forever.
-In a cart total, Koh tracks the list AND every individual price signal accessed inside automatically.

 ```javascript
 const cartTotals = k.compute(() => {